kaukas/bisect/README.md

 2

 Is it interesting?
 Enter + or -: +
-The interesting item at line 2:
+The interesting item:
 2
+At line 2
 ```

 Note that line numbers are 1-based.